 The first step is culture change–we can create work cultures that are open, supportive, and understanding about the ways fertility issues impact peoples’ personal and work lives.
 We can talk often about benefits, and make it clear that women’s health—including fertility and maternity care—is a priority.
 We can train managers about the unique needs of employees who are struggling with fertility, and help them create environments that are supportive of the process.

 We can also invest in fertility benefits that help families conceive earlier and with fewer complications.
-Programs that offer personalized fertility support (such as WINFertility or Progyny) are critical.
+Programs that offer personalized fertility support are critical.
 So are programs like Ovia, which can partner with these fertility companies to provide maternal health care management, education, and one-on-one coaching to help families all the way from conception, through birth, and returning to work as new parents.

 This year, for National Infertility Week, let’s make it okay to talk about fertility issues, and let’s offer meaningful support to those who are struggling.